Personal Injury Personal Injury

 If you have been involved in a construction zone crash in Texas, you should take the following steps to ensure that your rights are protected:

-- Seek medical care immediately.
-Regardless of how minor or severe injuries are, you need to seek medical care immediately.
+• Seek medical care immediately.
+Regardless of how minor or severe the injuries are, you need to seek medical care immediately.
 Let a doctor evaluate your situation and determine any necessary treatment.

-- Make sure law enforcement comes to the crash.
-Law enforcement officials need to come to the scene of the crash to conduct a preliminary investigation and determine liability.
+• Ensure that law enforcement arrives at the scene of the crash.
+Law enforcement officials must respond to the scene of the crash to conduct a preliminary investigation and determine the cause of the accident and liability.
 You will need an official copy of the accident report for your insurance carrier.

-- Gather evidence.
-If you are able to safely do so at the scene, use a phone or other camera to take photographs of any damages, injuries, causes of the crash, construction zone signage, temporary road markings, etc.
+• Gather evidence.
+If you can safely do so at the scene, use a phone or other camera to take photographs of any damage, injuries, causes of the crash, construction zone signage, temporary road markings, etc.

-- Report the incident to your insurer.
+• Report the incident to your insurer.
 You need to report the incident to your insurance carrier as soon as possible.
-You do not have to go into much detail about the incident initially, but the carrier does need to know that a crash occurred.
+You do not need to provide detailed information about the incident initially, but you must inform the insurance company that a crash occurred.

 Construction Zone Accidents: Who is Liable?

 There may be various parties that could be held liable in the aftermath of a Texas construction zone accident.
-This could include other drivers on the roadway, construction companies, contractors or subcontractors, government agencies, etc. Construction companies or governmental agencies may be liable in the event:
+This could include other drivers on the roadway, construction companies, contractors, subcontractors, or government agencies, among others.
+Construction companies or governmental agencies may be liable in the event:

-- They failed to guide traffic when necessary
+• They did not guide traffic when necessary

-- Construction workers left dangerous construction equipment near the roadway that created a hazard for drivers
+• Construction workers left dangerous construction equipment near the roadway, which created a hazard for drivers

-According to data available from the Texas Department of Transportation, there were more than 26,000 total crashes reported in work zones throughout the state during the latest year.
+According to data available from the Texas Department of Transportation, more than 26,000 total crashes were reported in work zones throughout the state during the latest year.
 Out of these incidents, there were:

-If you or a close loved one has been injured as a result of construction zone car accidents in Texas caused by the careless or negligent actions of another party, seek legal advice and assistance from our law office immediately.
-The accident attorneys at our law firm will work to fully investigate your case in order to secure maximum compensation for your personal injury claim during a free consultation.
+If you or a close loved one has been injured as a result of a construction zone car accident in Texas caused by the careless or negligent actions of another party, seek legal advice and assistance from our law office immediately.
+The accident attorneys at our law firm will work to thoroughly investigate your case to secure maximum compensation for your personal injury claim during a free consultation.

 Statute of Limitations for a Personal Injury Claim in Texas

-If you or somebody you care about has been injured due to the negligence, careless, or intentional actions of another person, you should be able to recover compensation for your losses.
+Suppose you or somebody you care about has been injured due to the negligence, carelessness, or intentional actions of another person.
+In that case, you should be able to recover compensation for your losses.
 However, securing this compensation may require filing a personal injury lawsuit against the alleged negligent party.
-It is important to understand and comply with all time limits regarding personal injury lawsuits because a missed deadline could result in a person not being able to recover any compensation.
+It is essential to understand and comply with all time limits regarding personal injury lawsuits, as missing a deadline could result in a person being unable to recover any compensation.

 What Are the Statutes of Limitation for Personal Injury in Texas?

-Statutes of limitation are timelines put in place under the law that dictate how long a person has to commence certain legal actions.
+Statutes of limitation are timelines established by law that dictate how long a person has to initiate specific legal actions.
 These can be applied to both criminal and civil cases.
 For personal injury cases in Texas, the statute of limitations is two years from the date the injury occurs (Texas Civil Practice & Remedies Code section 16.003).
 This means that a personal injury victim has a two-year window with which to file a lawsuit against the person believed to have caused the injury.

 Exceptions To the Texas Personal Injury Statute of Limitations